awslabs/graphstorm/docs/source/install/env-setup.rst

 * ``-i, --image``         Docker image name, default is 'graphstorm'.
 * ``-s, --suffix``        Suffix for the image tag, can be used to push custom image tags.
 Default is "<environment>-<device>".
 * ``-b, --build``         Docker build directory prefix, default is '/tmp/graphstorm-build/docker'.
+* ``--use-parmetis``      When this flag is set we add the ParMETIS dependencies to the local image.
+ParMETIS partitioning is not available on SageMaker.

 For example you can build an image to support CPU-only execution using: